Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you don't want birds in your garden, especially if you have fruit trees, CDs can provide a bright flash that many birds avoid.
 Using CDs to keep birds out of your garden is a common and effective practice.

-This is a guide about protecting fruit trees from birds.
+This is a page about protecting fruit trees from birds.
 While you may enjoy having birds visit your garden, perhaps you draw the line when they feast on your fruit trees.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.